 Among its several purposes, FERPA was enacted to:

-The rights protected by FERPA, which may be exercised by the parents of elementary or secondary school students, belong only to the student once he/she is in attendance at an institution of postsecondary education, regardless of the student’s age or who is paying their tuition bills.
+The rights protected by FERPA, which may be exercised by the parents of elementary or secondary school students, belong only to the students once they are in attendance at an institution of postsecondary education, regardless of a student’s age or who is paying their tuition bills.
 Since parents or guardians do not automatically have rights under FERPA to access their student’s education records, you may gain access only by one of the following procedures below:

 Gallatin students or their parents/guardians needing assistance with the process to release information should contact Celeste Orangers, Assistant Dean for Academic Policy Administration, (212) 998-7348.